microsoft/vscode-docs/docs/languages/dotnet.md

 To help you set up quickly, you can install the **.NET Coding Pack**, which includes VS Code, the .NET Software Development Kit, and essential .NET extensions.
 The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

-<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'win')" href="https://aka.ms/dotnet-coding-pack-win">Install the .NET Coding Pack - Windows</a>
+<a class="install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'win')" href="https://aka.ms/dotnet-coding-pack-win">Install the .NET Coding Pack - Windows</a>

-<a class="tutorial-install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'mac')" href="https://aka.ms/dotnet-coding-pack-mac">Install the .NET Coding Pack - macOS</a><br>
+<a class="install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'mac')" href="https://aka.ms/dotnet-coding-pack-mac">Install the .NET Coding Pack - macOS</a><br>

 > **Note**: The .NET Coding Pack is only available for Windows and macOS.
 For other operating systems, you will need to manually install the .NET SDK, VS Code, and .NET extensions.